-(i) The evaluation panel will discuss their individual scores with a view to reaching agreement on a moderated score and justifying comments, in consultation the Divisional Manager - Audit, Procurement and Operational Finance or nominated officer.

-- (ii) In the event that the evaluation scores are inconsistent, to determine the award of a contract, the relevant Operational Director and the Divisional Manager Audit, Procurement and Operational Finance shall agree and maintain a moderation matrix. - (iii) All notes may be the subject of information requests or legal challenge against the award of a contract.
-The Divisional Manager Audit, Procurement and Operational Finance or nominated officer shall therefore maintain accurate notes throughout the moderation process.
+- (i) The evaluation panel will discuss their individual scores with a view to reaching agreement on a moderated score and justifying comments, in consultation the Head of Audit, Procurement and Operational Finance or nominated officer. - (ii) In the event that the evaluation scores are inconsistent, to determine the award of a contract, the relevant Director and the Head of Audit, Procurement and Operational Finance shall agree and maintain a moderation matrix. - (iii) All notes may be the subject of information requests or legal challenge against the award of a contract.
+The Head of Audit, Procurement and Operational Finance or nominated officer shall therefore maintain accurate notes throughout the moderation process.